robertbenson/docker_openai_custom_weather_demo/README.md

 # Retrieval-Augmented Generation (RAG)

 RAG allows real-time data and other data, that would not ordinarily be available to the LLM, to be incorporated into model generated responses.
+There may be valid reasons to keep information out of the public domain and to only use it in controlled situations.
+Information may be new, and may have missed the last LLM build.
+For example, a car manufacturer has released a new car since the last build and wants to make that information available.

 The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed responses.